Yotuel Romero

-Yotuel Omar Romero Manzanares (born October 6, 1976), mononymously known as Yotuel, is a Cuban singer, actor, and current lead singer and co-writer of the 2003 Latin Grammy Award-winning Platinum album-selling rap group Orishas.
-Among other recordings, Emigrante won the 2003 Latin Grammy Award for Best Rap/Hip-Hop Album.
-This same album was also nominated for the 2003 Grammy Award for Best Latin Rock/Alternative Album.
+Yotuel Omar Romero Manzanares (born October 6, 1976), mononymously known as Yotuel, is a Cuban singer and actor.
+He was a founding member, lead singer and co-writer of the rap group Orishas, whose album Emigrante won the 2003 Latin Grammy Award for Best Rap/Hip-Hop Album and was nominated for the 2003 Grammy Award for Best Latin Rock/Alternative Album.
+He announced his departure from the group in 2021 to pursue a solo career.